1996lixingyu1996/M-high-learner/README.md

 # M-high-learner

-The code for analyzing simulation and experimental data is located in the `inst` folder. please install R packages "ACAT" firstly.
+The code for analyzing simulation and experimental data is located in the `inst` folder.

+Please install R packages "ACAT" firstly.

 ACAT package link:https://github.com/yaowuliu/ACAT